krobbi/calendar/readme.md

 method of packaging this, and there are almost certainly libraries that already do this.

-This is just a nice little coding challenge.
+I would recommend using the built-in `Date` library, but this is just a nice little coding challenge that avoids using it.

 # License
 Released under the MIT License: